GenAI Concepts

 • Process-oriented audits focus on technology providers’ governance structures and quality management mechanisms.

-Some auditing methods may be simple compliance checkboxes, others may be more comprehensive assessments of how AI systems might affect users and other stakeholders.
+Some auditing methods may be simple compliance checkboxes; others may be comprehensive assessments of how AI systems might affect users and other stakeholders.

 Explainable AI (XAI)

-Explainable AI or XAI is a set of tools, techniques, and algorithms designed to produce high-quality interpretable, intuitive, human-understandable explanations of AI decisions.
-Many emerging AI regulations require some degree of explanations for the outputs of higher-risk systems.
+Explainable AI or XAI is a set of tools, techniques and algorithms designed to produce highquality interpretable, intuitive, human-understandable explanations of AI decisions.
+Many emerging AI regulations require some degree of explanation for higher risk system outputs.

-The explainability of AI-driven decisions is often linked to the transparency, fairness, and trustworthiness of the decision made, and sometimes the interpretability of AI systems.
+The explainability of AI-driven decisions is linked to the transparency, fairness and trustworthiness of the decision made, and sometimes the interpretability of AI systems.

 Post-market surveillance/monitoring

-Post-market surveillance refers to ongoing monitoring of the performance and safety an AI product or service after it has been released to the market.
+Post-market surveillance refers to monitoring the ongoing performance and safety of an AI product or service after it has been released to the market.

 Post-market surveillance may involve collecting and analysing data on the use of the product or service in real-life conditions.
-If any issues are detected, the information gathered through post-market surveillance can help in taking corrective actions, such as updating product design, improving instructions for use, or recalling a product.
+If issues are detected, information from postmarket surveillance can help corrective action, such as updating product design, improving user instructions for use or product recall.

-In 2022, Meta (the parent company of Facebook) pulled the public demo of Galactica, a large language model designed for science research, three days after its launch due to its inability to distinguish facts from falsehood (i.e., hallucination).
+In 2022, Meta pulled the public demo of Galactica, an LLM designed for science research, 3 days after its launch due to its inability to distinguish facts from falsehood (i.e. hallucination).

 In 2024, Google paused its Gemini AI model’s image generation of people due to inaccuracies in some historical depictions.

-FLOPS means Floating Point Operations Per Second.
-In the context of computing and artificial intelligence, FLOPS is often used to measure the processing power or performance of hardware devices like CPUs (Central Processing Units) and GPUs (Graphic Processing Units).
+Floating-point operations per second (FLOPS) in the context of computing and artificial intelligence are often used to measure the processing power or performance of hardware devices like CPUs (central processing units) and GPUs (graphic processing units).

-The US Executive Order on Artificial Intelligence specifies different regulatory requirements for systems that use different amounts of compute.
+The US Executive Order on AI specifies different regulatory requirements for systems that use different amounts of computing power.
 It states that federal safety and security reporting requirements apply to any model trained using either:

 Ecological

-Training, deploying, and using AI systems contribute to the global CO2 emissions.
+Training, deploying and using AI systems contribute to the global CO2 emissions.
 Typically, more powerful AI models require more energy.
-The servers that power AI models also generate considerable heat, and are often water cooled.
-The amount of water used (i.e. evaporated) to train an AI model can be immense.
-OECD AI Policy Observatory estimated that around 50 queries of GPT-3 in Australia would evaporate around one litre of water.
+The servers that power AI models also generate considerable heat and are often water-cooled.
+The amount of water needed to train an AI model is immense.
+A team of researchers disclosed that “training GPT-3 in Microsoft’s state-of-the-art U.S. data centers can directly evaporate 700,000 liters of clean freshwater, but such information has been kept a secret.”
+And running GPT-3 inference for 10-50 queries evaporate 500 mililitres of water depending on when and where the model is hosted.

-LLMs are among the biggest machine learning models, spanning up to hundreds of millions of *parameters, requiring millions of *graphics processing unit (GPU) hours to train, and emitting carbon in the process.
+LLMs are among the biggest machine learning models, spanning up to hundreds of millions of parameters, requiring millions of GPU (graphic processing units) hours to train and emitting carbon in the process.

 To cite: Fan Yang, Jake Goldenfein, and Kathy Nickels,’GenAI concepts’, ADM+Sand OVIC (Web Page, 2024), https://www.admscentre.org.au/genai-concepts/